Iterable/iterable-play-utils/README.md

 # iterable-play-utils

 Collection of utilites used by Iterable in Scala Play! projects.
-Built/tested with sbt 0.13.7, Scala 2.10, and Play!
+Built/tested with SBT 0.13.7, Scala 2.10.4, and Play!
 2.2.2

 ## Automatic Case Class Mappings (via runtime reflection)